How to backup Google Workspace data to Google Cloud Storage.

 Additional options should be left as default.
 Then click CREATE.

-After creating the cloud bucket and the Access key, go back to CubeBackup setup wizard:
+After creating the cloud bucket, go back to CubeBackup setup wizard:

 - Select "Google Cloud storage" for the Storage type.